 Or to try new challenges with expert guidance, join our live online Scratch Junior Coding Club, and create something new every week with ScratchJr coding!
 In a small group setting (6 students max), you'll create weekly new projects for six weeks, including original challenges.
 Join along in our live video club series as an expert guides students through a different project from start to finish in a 45-minute session each time.

 ScratchJr logic can also be learned with their innovative coding cards.
 The ScratchJr Coding Cards are a deck of 75 activity cards that each have a challenge.
 These cards work well as a supplement to Scratch Jr itself and can be used without the app.
 They are great for traveling, or even on the bus to school.

 Soon your child will be capable and confident in creating their own creations!
-For fun weekly challenges, join our award-winning online ScratchJr class, designed by professionals from Google, Stanford and MIT, and led live by an expert:
+For fun weekly challenges, join our award-winning online ScratchJr class and Scratch Junior coding club, designed by professionals from Google, Stanford and MIT, and led live by an expert: